-- (a) In consideration of the Lender providing the Loan on the terms of this Agreement, the Borrower shall, as soon as practicable as determined at the Lender's sole discretion (but in any case, not earlier than the first Initial Loan Disbursement Date) issue and deliver, to the satisfaction of the Lender, common stock purchase warrants (the "Warrants") to the Lender(or the Transferee as designated by the Lender by notice to the Borrower in writing (including by email) reasonably in advance prior to the issuance of the Warrants) on the following key terms: - (i) the Warrants issued shall be equal to 15% of the issued and outstanding common stock of the Borrower; - (ii) the exercise price for each relevant Warrant Share shall be the average of the Nasdaq Official Closing Price for one (1) Share of common stock for each of the ten (10) days prior to the first amount being debited from the bank account of any of the Lender, its Paying Agent or any other person acting on behalf of the Lender, whichever is earlier, in each case under this Agreement (including, for the avoidance of doubt, any of the amounts set out in clauses 2.3(g)(i) and 2.3(g)(ii)).
-The Lender will, at its discretion, determine the relevant exercise price on the terms of this Agreement, and clause 4.1(b) shall apply mutatis mutandis to such determination of the Lender;

-- (iii) the exercise price shall be subject to a 25% discount to 11(a)ii, subject to clause 11(b); and - the Warrants may be exercisable, in whole or in part, at any time during the term of this Agreement commencing on the issuance date of the Warrants. - (b) To the extent the relevant amount of the Repayable Amount of the Initial Loan was not (i) repaid by the Borrower and/or (ii) converted into Shares, the Lender shall have a right to set off the Lender's obligation to pay the Warrants exercise price set out in clause 11(a)(ii) (subject to clause 11(a)(iii)) in the amount of the Repayable Amount of the Initial Loan then outstanding against the relevant obligation of the Borrower to repay such Repayable Amount to the Lender.
-In this case, the Borrower shall set off the relevant obligations as set out in this clause 11(b), and:
+- (a) In consideration of the Lender providing the Loan on the terms of this Agreement, the Borrower shall, as soon as practicable as determined at the Lender's sole discretion (but in any case, not earlier than the first Initial Loan Disbursement Date) issue and deliver, to the satisfaction of the Lender, common stock purchase warrants (the "Warrants") to the Lender(or the Transferee as designated by the Lender by notice to the Borrower in writing (including by email) reasonably in advance prior to the issuance of the Warrants) on the following key terms: - (i) the Warrants issued shall be equal to 15% of the issued and outstanding common stock of the Borrower; and - (ii) the exercise price for each relevant Warrant Share shall be Conversion Price reduced by a 25% discount and otherwise subject to clause 11(b); and - (iii) the Warrants may be exercisable, in whole or in part, at any time during the term of this Agreement commencing on the issuance date of the Warrants. - (b) To the extent the relevant amount of the Repayable Amount of the Initial Loan was not - (i) repaid by the Borrower and/or (ii) converted into Shares, the Lender shall have a right to set off the Lender's obligation to pay the Warrants exercise price set out in clause 11(a)(ii) in the amount of the Repayable Amount of the Initial Loan then outstanding against the relevant obligation of the Borrower to repay such Repayable Amount to the Lender.
+In this case, the Borrower shall set off the relevant obligations as set out in this clause 11(b), and: - (i) the relevant obligation of each Party shall be deemed fully performed and discharged; and

-- (i) the relevant obligation of each Party shall be deemed fully performed and discharged; and - (ii) no Party shall have any claims whatsoever to the other Party in respect of the performance of the relevant obligation. - (c) Clause 11(b) shall be without prejudice to the Lender's right to pay (or procuring its Paying Agent to pay) to the Borrower any amount of the exercise price due for the relevant Shares, without exercising its right to set off.
+- (ii) no Party shall have any claims whatsoever to the other Party in respect of the performance of the relevant obligation. - (c) Clause 11(b) shall be without prejudice to the Lender's right to pay (or procuring its Paying Agent to pay) to the Borrower any amount of the exercise price due for the relevant Shares, without exercising its right to set off.